vatsaldadia/paper-reading/README.md

-Documenting the papers I have read in my masters journey
+## Documenting the papers I have read in my master's journey